Clinical Trial Frequently Asked QuestionsGeneral Information

 How do I Leave a Trial?

 You may leave a clinical trial at any time.
 You do not have to give a reason for leaving the trial.
-The decision not to leave a trial will not affect your relationship with your doctor or the institution conducting the research.
+The decision to leave a trial will not affect your relationship with your doctor or the institution conducting the research.

 A trial may be stopped if the intervention is found to be unsafe or ineffective.